samarthjoshi02/Covid-19-Analysis-Report/README.md

 - The notebook interface allows exploratory data queries, letting users focus on any country of interest.

 # License
-Open source, released under the MIT License.
+Open source, released under the Mozilla Public License 2.0